tarunnewton/Deep-Scalable-Recommender-Systems-AWS/README.md

 ## Conclusion

-We conclude that DSSTNE is complex and scalable while SageMaker is simple but hard to scale.
+We conclude that DSSTNE is complex and scalable [vs TensorFlow](TensorFlow) while SageMaker is simple but hard to scale.

 ## References
 1. https://www.mckinsey.com/industries/retail/our-insights/how-retailers-can-keep-up-with-consumers